trinodb/trino/docs/src/main/sphinx/connector/hive.rst

 * Due to Hive issues `HIVE-21002 <https://issues.apache.org/jira/browse/HIVE-21002>`_
   and `HIVE-22167 <https://issues.apache.org/jira/browse/HIVE-22167>`_, Trino does
-  not correctly read ``timestamp`` values from Parquet, RCBinary, or Avro file formats created by Hive 3.1 or later.
+  not correctly read ``TIMESTAMP`` values from Parquet, RCBinary, or Avro file formats created by Hive 3.1 or later.
 When reading from these file formats, Trino returns different results than Hive.